The History of the US Navy’s Canceled World War II-Era Battleships

 USS Lexington (CV-2) under construction after her conversion, 1925.
 (Photo Credit: Naval Historical Center / Wikimedia Commons / Public Domain)

 Despite their almost-uncertain futures, Lexington and Saratoga both went on to serve during the Second World War.
 The former was sunk during the Battle of the Coral Sea.
-The latter survived, despite being torpedoed twice, and was used as a target during Operation Crossroads
+The latter survived, despite being torpedoed twice, and was used as a target during Operation Crossroads.

 South Dakota-class battleships